jsamchineme/foodies/README.md

 # Feature 2: Preparing the ingredients - Peace

-###Getting Kitchen utensils ready
+# Feature 4: Cooking the food - Samuel
-1. Wash the pots
+- Wash the pots
-2. Wash the plates
+- Wash the plates

 # Feature 4: Cooking the food - Samuel
 - Light the Cooker